-Because audited HEDIS data are used to establish plans' Accreditation status and in many state and federal programs, NCQA must be made aware of data problems in any previously reported rate.
+Because audited HEDIS data are used to establish plans' Accreditation status in many state and federal programs, NCQA must be made aware of data problems in any previously reported rate.

 Organizations must immediately report any error in a measure rate or in its component (in any previous submission, regardless of timing) that is >5% higher or lower than what was reported originally.
-These should be reported to NCQA through PCS system via My.NCQA (https://my.ncqa.org).
+These should be reported to NCQA through PCS system via My NCQA (https://my.ncqa.org) by selecting Product/Program Type as HEDIS Audit and General Content Area as Data Errors.
 The report to NCQA must include:

 - A description of the issue that includes:

 - The correct rate.

 - The error's cause.

 - How the error was discovered.

-- How the error was corrected.
+- $-\,$ How the error was corrected.

 - The HEDIS measure year and the measures affected.

 - The submissions affected.

 - The impact on reported rates.